 Caesar Octavianus was a brave man; he had appreciated political realities; and he was a skilled diplomat.
 But his successes would not have been this dazzling if his name had not been Gaius Julius Caesar, and if he had not been able to claim to be the son of a god.

 More successes were to come.
-Marc Antony fell in love with Cleopatra (see coins) and launched a disastrous expedition against the Parthians.
-It was easy for Caesar Octavianus to present Marc Antony's acts as sacrificing Roman interests to an oriental mistress.
-On August 2, 31, Julius Caesar's heir defeated Marc Antony in a naval engagement off the Greek coast, the Battle of Actium.
+Mark Antony fell in love with Cleopatra (see coins) and launched a disastrous expedition against the Parthians.
+It was easy for Caesar Octavianus to present Mark Antony's acts as sacrificing Roman interests to an oriental mistress.
+On August 2, 31, Julius Caesar's heir defeated Mark Antony in a naval engagement off the Greek coast, the Battle of Actium.
 Lepidus was appointed pontifex maximus, and will probably have been glad that he had managed to survive the civil war.